 How and why we began the community volunteering programme

-The challenges we faced
+The challenges we faced and how we overcame these

 The benefits we have seen